 First mentioned in 1250, the Saering plot escapes from the hill and extends like a peninsula on the plain, forming a sort of tongue of land in the form of a ring.
 It has been sold under its own since 1830.

 To the north of Guebwiller, Saering faces east and south-east at an altitude of 260 to 300.
 Saering marl/limestone/sandstone terroir brings out the best in this magnificent, fine, delicate Riesling.

 The grapes are handpicked and whole bunches are pressed.
 There is static settling of the lees.
-The wine is fermented in temperature-controlled tuns, followed by raising on the less for 8 months.
+The wine is fermented in temperature-controlled tuns, followed by rising on the less for 8 months.

-The robe is a lemon-yellow, with light green reflections of average intensity.
-The disk is bright, limpid, transparent.
+The robe is light lemon yellow with green reflections of medium intensity.
+The disk is bright, limpid and transparent.
 The wine shows youth.

 Technical sheet by M. Pascal Leonetti